ipb-halle/k8sTicket/examples/advanced_example/README.md

 # Files
 ## 1_rbac.yaml
-This yaml sets up the [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for k8sTicket's kubernetes-controller component.
+This yaml sets up the [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for k8sTicket's Kubernetes component.
 As you can see k8sTicket has all privileges on Pods, it is allowed to get, watch and list Deployments and also to get ObjectMetaData.

 ## 2_k8sTicket.yaml